threedworld-mit/tdw/Documentation/python/proc_gen/arrangements/wall_cabinet.md

-# Basket
+# WallCabinet

-`from tdw.proc_gen.arrangements.basket import Basket`
+`from tdw.proc_gen.arrangements.wall_cabinet import WallCabinet`

-A basket with random objects.
+A wall cabinet hangs on the wall above a kitchen counter.
+It can have objects inside it.

-- The basket model is chosen random; see `Basket.MODEL_CATEGORIES["basket"]`.
+- The wall cabinet model is chosen randomly; see `WallCabinet.MODEL_CATEGORIES["wall_cabinet"]`.
-- There are a random number of objects in the basket; see `BASKET.MIN_NUM_OBJECTS` and `BASKET.MAX_NUM_OBJECTS`.
-  - The objects are chosen randomly; see `Basket.INSIDE_OF["basket"]`.
-  - The rotations of the objects are random.
-  - The starting positions of the objects are random, but they are placed at (x, z) coordinates within the basket and at a y coordinate _above_ the basket.
-Each y coordinate is higher than the other to prevent interpenetration; see `Basket.DELTA_Y`.
-- The basket is placed next to a wall at a random distance offset: `extent * random.uniform(Basket.MIN_DEPTH_OFFSET, Basket.MAX_DEPTH_OFFSET)`.
+- The wall cabinet is placed next to a wall.
+  - The wall cabinet's position is automatically adjusted to set it flush to the wall.
+  - The wall cabinet is automatically rotated so that it faces away from the wall.
-- The basket is rotated randomly; see `Basket.ROTATION`.
+  - The wall cabinet is at a fixed height from the wall, see `WALL_CABINET.Y`.
+- The wall cabinet always has objects inside of it.
+The contents are random:
+  - Sometimes, there is a [`StackOfPlates`](stack_of_plates.md); see `WallCabinet.PROBABILITY_STACK_OF_PLATES`, `WallCabinet.MIN_NUM_PLATES`, and `WallCabinet.MAX_NUM_PLATES`.
+  - Sometimes, there is a rectangular arrangement of random objects; see `WallCabinet.PROBABILITY_CUPS`.
+- The root object of the wall cabinet is kinematic and the door sub-objects are non-kinematic.

 ***

 ## Fields

+- `root_object_id` The ID of the root object.

+- `object_ids` A list of all of the object IDs in this arrangement.

+- `root_object_id` The ID of the root object.

+- `object_ids` A list of all of the object IDs in this arrangement.

+- `object_ids` A list of all of the object IDs in this arrangement.

 - `root_object_id` The ID of the root object.